 Attend a World of Color Dessert Party

-Disneyland's World of Color Viewing Areas
+World of Color Viewing Areas at Disneyland

 The largest viewing areas are the Yellow and Blue areas (which are combined as one area).
 The other areas are the Preferred Dining, World of Color Dessert Party and Standby areas.
 All viewing is standing-only, except for the World of Color Dessert Party.
-The show is huge, spreading across all of Paradise Bay in California Adventure and shoots up high, so front row, back row, side, middle ... you can’t miss it.
+The show is huge, spreading across all of Paradise Bay in Disney California Adventure, and the water shoots up high, so front row, back row, side, middle ... you can’t miss it.
 The rule of thumb is to be at the front of whatever standing section you are in for the least obstructed view.

-Blue and Yellow FASTPASS Viewing Area
+Blue and Yellow Viewing Area

-Blue and Yellow FASTPASS areas have great, close or central viewing for FREE.
+Blue and Yellow areas have great, close or central viewing for FREE.
 (Free stuff is what we frogs love best.)
-You have the entire waterfront, the raised sections to the sides near the front, and the whole center, flat, circular section directly in front of the round arches in front of The Little Mermaid to stand and spectate.
+You have the entire waterfront, the raised sections to the sides near the front.
+You may also watch from the whole center, flat, circular section directly in front of the round arches in front of The Little Mermaid to stand and spectate.
 It's just behind the Preferred Dining viewing area.
-Keep in mind that the viewing locations at the water’s edge are a wet zone and you may get mildly misted or toadally soaked from the fountains of water, depending on which direction the wind is blowing.
+Keep in mind that the viewing locations at the water’s edge are a wet zone.
+You may get mildly misted or toadally soaked from the fountains of water, depending on which direction the wind is blowing.

 Look for the blue or yellow lights to guide you in.
 Cast members will let you in the entrance and keep you in a holding area before bringing you down to the viewing area.
 The first people who go in can claim the best spots.
 No pressure, because there are a LOT of great spots, but if you have one in mind, be there early.
 The Blue entrance is at the Pier and the Yellow entrance is further down by Golden Zephyr.
 Be careful not to stand in a designated walkway or you will get moved.
 If entering in Yellow, make your way to center of the viewing area as the far right side does not have as great a viewing area.

 Preferred Dining Viewing